rrazgriz/RATS/.github/README.md

 Some [Harmony](https://github.com/pardeike/Harmony)-based patches to Unity's Animator window.
 This tool packages a re-namespaced version of Harmony to avoid causing issues if you already have a Harmony dll in the project.

+## Usage:

-Installation: Clone Repo, add `Razgriz` folder to Assets folder of project.
+Clone Repo, add `Razgriz` folder to Assets folder of project.
 Configure at `Tools -> AnimatorExtensions`.

+Settings are saved in EditorPrefs, so they persist across any projects that have AnimatorExtensions installed.

+## Images

 ![Animator Extensions Settings](.img/img-AnimatorExtensions-Settings.png)
 ![Animator Extensions Layer Copy/Paste](.img/img-AnimationLayerCopyPaste.png)